Prostate Health: Reasons for Dysfunction and 12 Ways to Improve It

 The Prostate Filters Toxins:

-The prostate gland was designed to filter toxins and impurities out of the semen to produce its finest sperm product for conception and reproduction of a strong healthy species.
+The prostate gland was designed to filter toxins and impurities out of the semen to produce its finest sperm product for the conception and reproduction of a strong healthy species.
 The most common impurity in our systems today are xenoestrogens or man-made estrogen mimicking molecules (5, 6).

 These chemicals disrupt the normal male estrogen-testosterone balance and lead to unwanted prostatic growth.
 As with any degenerative disease, oxidative stress from excess free radicals and inflammatory agents are also critical factors in prostatitis and prostatic carcinomas (7, 8).